General administration information

 The best way to learn about SI is to view our recorded webinar for the big picture.
 The webinar explains how to create cycles and how the application feels in general.

-Then, check out the feature tutorial videos, there are some for administration purposes too.
 Once you understand the big picture, below are some important setup options to consider.

 You will find all the features explained in their dedicated section of this documentation: